qqqstuv/Programming-Problems/README.md

 #### May 23, 2018

+[Best time to buy and sell stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/description/) Given a list of ints of value of stock.
+You can only buy/sell once through the whole thing.
+Return the maximum profit.
-[Best time to buy and sell stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/description/) The optimal solution of this problem is O(n).
+The optimal solution of this problem is O(n).
 A bit tricky.